-The adult trauma clinical practice guideline Initial Management of Closed Head Injury in Adults, 2nd Edition is one of four guidelines published by NSW ITIM.
-It consists of 5 documents:
+The adult trauma clinical practice guideline Initial Management of Closed Head Injury in Adults, Second Edition is one of four guidelines published by NSW ITIM.
+It consists of five documents:

-Full report - the complete guideline including algorithms, discussions, tables of evidence, appendixes and references.
+Full report - the complete guideline including algorithms, discussions, tables of evidence, appendices and references.

 Summary report - contains algorithms and guidelines.

-Discharge advice - 2 page mild head injury discharge advice sheet.
+Discharge advice - two page mild head injury discharge advice sheet.

 Published: November 2011